NoahZielke/Rosetta-Subs-CS495/README.md

 # Description
-Rosetta-Subs is an app build using Django and React that makes adding subtitles to a video in any language easy!
+Rosetta-Subs is an app built using Django and React that makes adding subtitles to a video in any language easy!

 # Web App